 SIFF strives to be an accessible organization and is working to ensure all patrons are able to access all of our programming.

 We welcome and encourage all feedback and suggestions in our efforts to provide reasonable accommodation.
-For any accessibility-related questions, suggestions, comments, or concerns, please email us at email@example.com.
+For any accessibility-related questions, request for accommodations, suggestions, comments, or concerns, please call 206-464-5830 or email us at firstname.lastname@example.org.

 Virtual Programming Captioning